 My body remembers.
 It remembers the sound of a can opener on a Tuesday night.
 It remembers the specific weight of a casserole dish carried to a table with a wobbly leg my father never fixed.
 It remembers the taste of powdered milk, which none of us liked but all of us drank without a word.

-And now my body also remembers the first time I made a cashew cream sauce from scratch and sat down alone at my dining table — the one I've since converted into a watercolor studio half the week — and ate it slowly, deliberately, with absolutely no one to perform gratitude for.
+And now my body also remembers the first time I made a cashew cream sauce from scratch and sat down alone at the reclaimed-wood table in my bungalow — the same table where I host those weekly dinners — and ate it slowly, deliberately, with absolutely no one to perform gratitude for.
 Just me, choosing.

 Food as Freedom, Finally